 PERIOD OF ACTIVITY

 All funds must be used within one year of the award date.
-A one-year no-cost extension may be requested by submitting a summary of accomplishments as well as a plan and timeline for completion of the remaining activities.
-Approval of the extension and the duration of the extension will be determined by the Polson Institute Steering Committee.
+A six-month no-cost extension may be requested by submitting a summary of accomplishments as well as a plan and timeline for completion of the remaining activities.
+The Polson Institute Steering Committee will review all requests.